Domingo Faustino Sarmiento: Political background and exiles

 In 1826, an assembly elected Bernardino Rivadavia as president of the United Provinces of the Río de la Plata.
 This action roused the ire of the provinces, and civil war was the result.
 Support for a strong, centralized Argentine government was based in Buenos Aires, and gave rise to two opposing groups.
 The wealthy and educated of the Unitarian Party, such as Sarmiento, favored centralized government.
 In opposition to them were the Federalists, who were mainly based in rural areas and tended to reject European mores.
 Numbering figures such as Manuel Dorrego and Juan Facundo Quiroga among their ranks, they were in favor of a loose federation with more autonomy for the individual provinces.

-Opinion of the Rivadavia government was divided between the two ideologies.
+Opinion of the Rivadavia administration was divided between the two ideologies.
 For Unitarians like Sarmiento, Rivadavia's presidency was a positive experience.
 He set up a European-staffed university and supported a public education program for rural male children.
 He also supported theater and opera groups, publishing houses and a museum.
 These contributions were considered as civilizing influences by the Unitarians, but they upset the Federalist constituency.
 Common laborers had their salaries subjected to a government cap, and the gauchos were arrested by Rivadavia for vagrancy and forced to work on public projects, usually without pay.

 In 1827, the Unitarians were challenged by Federalist forces.
 After the resignation of Rivadavia, Manuel Dorrego was installed as governor of Buenos Aires province.
 He quickly made peace with Brazil but, on returning to Argentina, was overthrown and executed by the Unitarian general Juan Lavalle, who took Dorrego's place.
 However, Lavalle did not spend long as governor either: he was soon overthrown by militias composed largely of gauchos led by Rosas and Estanislao López.
 By the end of 1829 the old legislature that Lavalle had disbanded was back in place and had appointed Rosas as governor of Buenos Aires.